What is Two-Way Radio?

 Digital systems may communicate text from computer-aided dispatch (CAD).
 Information is converted to true data bits and applied directly to the radio transmitter using FDMA or TDMA or voice.

-a frequency on which a two-way radio can communicate; determined by the capability of the make/model radio
+A frequency on which a two-way can communicate; determined by the capability of the make/model radio

 (Ultra-high frequency) designates the ITU radio frequency range of electromagnetic waves between 300 MHz and 3 GHz (3,000 MHz), also known as the decimeter band or decimeter wave as the wavelengths range from one to ten decimeters; that is 10 centimeters to 1 meter.
 800 MHz is also considered.